 The March 2017 meeting held by the WITI Boston network featured an interesting panel discussion about the medical device market.

-The five panelists started the discussion by sharing with us some detail on what their companies do.
+The five panelists started the discussion by sharing detail on what their companies do.

-Panelist Poliana Yee discussed Corindus Vascular Robotics, which produces a second-generation robotic assisted solution for PCI (percutaneous coronary intervention).
-This is the procedure in which a surgeon places a balloon catheter and/or stent into the major arteries of the heart.
+Panelist Poliana Yee discussed Corindus Vascular Robotics, which produces a second-generation robotic-assisted solution for PCI (percutaneous coronary intervention).
+This procedure places a balloon catheter and/or stent into the major arteries of the heart.
 It is done with x-rays in real time, and Corindus's solution enables the surgeon to do the procedure from a lead-shielded, protected cockpit some distance from the patient (but in the same operating room).
-Studies have shown that physicians experience a 95% reduction in radiation and patients also see a 17% reduction (because the procedure takes less time).
+Studies show physician’s experience a 95% reduction in radiation and patients see a 17% reduction (because the procedure takes less time).

 The evening's compelling panel discussion covered a number of topics including personal career paths, the business environment today in the medical device space, the challenges of being a woman in the business world, and what the future holds for us in medicine.